-Cost Share - Receive a Refund for your Organic Certification Fees
+Two Organic Certification Cost Share Programs Available in 2022 - Receive a Refund for your Organic Certification Fees

-Any operation that is located within the United States and received organic certification between October 1, 2019, and September 30, 2020, may apply for reimbursement.
+Certified organic producers and handlers located in the United States and its territories may apply for reimbursement.from both cost-share programs.
+Transitional operations can apply for reimbursement of transition-related costs from OTECP.
+Expenses paid between October 1, 2021 through September 30, 2022, are eligible for reimbursement.
 Operations with more than one certification scope may be eligible for more than one refund.

 Apply for Cost-Share Funds in California: